 Adrenocorticotropic hormone (ACTH)

-Secreted by the pituitary gland, it stimulates the adrenal glands to ramp-up production of the mineralocorticoids and, of particular interest to us, the glucocorticoids.
+Secreted by the pituitary gland, ACTH stimulates the adrenal glands to ramp-up production of the mineralocorticoids and, of particular interest to us, the glucocorticoids.

 Produced in the adrenal glands, this family of steroids is necessary for the regulation of energy metabolism, as well as immune and inflammatory responses.
 Cortisol is responsible for the vast majority of glucocorticoid activity.

 Produced in the adrenal glands, and referred to as the “stress hormone,” this glucocorticoid is best known for sparking our physical response to stress.
 Motivated by stressors such as upsetting life events, trauma, excessive exercise, anxiety, and depression, cortisol preps us for action by stimulating norepinephrine (noradrenaline) so it’ll flip the switch on our fight/flight response.